 What does the user really want to do here after they have been shown images of curvy jeans?

 This next example is a mixture of a button, text sentence, and text sentence with a clickable icon overlaying a large header image.

-If you were to watch someone during user testing, you would most likely watch them mouse over the button, the text, and the text with the icon to see which one is going to go somewhere they want to go.
+If you were to watch someone using your website during a live session, you would most likely watch them mouse over the button, the text, and the text with the icon to see which one is going to go somewhere they want to go.